-The Company recorded compensation expense for the three-month period ended April 2, 2022 of \$1.9 million, net of forfeitures of \$0.9 million, which is included in corporate and branch and regional administrative expenses in the accompanying consolidated statements of operations.
-Unrecognized compensation expense as of April 2, 2022 associated with outstanding performance-vesting options was \$3.3 million.
+The Company recorded compensation expense, net of forfeitures, for the three and nine-month periods ended October 1, 2022 of \$0.5 million and \$5.2 million, respectively, and \$3.0 million and \$7.2 million for the three and nine-month periods ended October 2, 2021, respectively, which is included in corporate and branch and regional administrative expenses in the accompanying interim unaudited consolidated statements of operations.
+There was no unrecognized compensation expense as of October 1, 2022 associated with outstanding performance-vesting options.